siddharthsky/SparkleTV2-auto-service/README.md

 - Checks for the running server on Termux.
 - Opens the installed IPTV player if the server is running.
 - Simplifies the process of launching the IPTV player after setting up the server on Termux.
+- If the server is already running, it just opens the configured IPTV player.

 ## How to Use